hashicorp/field-workshops-consul/instruqt-tracks/secure-service-networking-for-aws/03-create-vpcs/assignment.md

 difficulty: basic
 timelimit: 600
 ---
-In this challenge we are going to create three VPCs, which will be used in the following steps.
-In addition to creating the VPCs we shall peer them, using AWS VPC Peering, and setup the relevant routes, to ensure that services deployed in the VOCs can reach Consul.
+In this challenge we are going to create three VPCs, which will be used in the following steps to provision two EKS clusters and one ECS cluster, per the `Infrastructure Overview` diagram.

+In addition to creating these VPCs, to ensure that services deployed within them can reach Consul, we shall use AWS VPC Peering to peer the VPCs with the HashiCorp Virtual Network (HVN) and setup the relevant routes between the VPCs and the HVN.

 To see on overview of the infrastructure we're going to deploy, execute the following command: